 It was then that I realized eating and drinking with a refined palate requires both tasting the subtleties in what you’re consuming and knowing the back-story.
 I’ve always been good at consuming food and drink, but not necessarily good at actually tasting it.
 New Orleans has no shortage of bacchanalian and culinary delights – plus a museum to help you fully appreciate them.

 The Southern Food & Beverage Museum opened in 2008.
-It’s located just behind the New Orleans Convention Center, along the riverfront in Riverwalk Marketplace.
+It’s located across the street from the Peoples Health New Orleans Jazz Market in New Orleans' revitalized Central City neighborhood.
 Liz Williams, president and director of the museum, led the founding efforts.
 “It was amazing that this museum didn’t already exist,” she says.
 “Food is so important to the culture of this city.”

 The location also contains a museum within a museum.
 One of the galleries serves as the official Museum of the American Cocktail.
 This is fitting, Williams says, because New Orleans has perhaps the most vigorous cocktail cultures in the United States, and by some accounts invented the cocktail.